-3) Discrimination, Discriminatory Harassment, and Sexual Misconduct (Including Title IX) - Rhode Island School of Design is committed to creating and providing a learning, living, and working environment free of discrimination and harassment for all students, faculty, and staff.
+3) Discrimination and Discriminatory Harassment (including Sexual Misconduct) - RISD is committed to creating and providing a learning, living, and working environment free from discrimination and harassment for all students, faculty, and staff.
 RISD prohibits discrimination and discriminatory harassment on the basis of race, color, religion, age, sex, sexual orientation, gender identity or expression, disability, national origin, veteran status, and/or genetics or any other protected categories.
 In addition, the College is committed to addressing sexual misconduct when it impacts our campus community.